Best TV series to watch on Netflix right now (May 2020)

 A brilliant Canadian sitcom, which takes a little bit of time to get going but is worth the investment.
 By the time the second season swings around all the characters have found their footing in the most deliciously entitled way.

-The show – whose sixth season will land on Netflix very soon – follows the privileged, once-wealthy Rose family, who attempt to rebuild their lives in the amusingly named titular town.
+The show – whose sixth season is out now on Netflix – follows the privileged, once-wealthy Rose family, who attempt to rebuild their lives in the amusingly named titular town.
 Dad Johnny bought Schitt’s Creek as a joke in 1991, when money was no object.
 It’s the only place they can think of to go, and they are hoping the red carpet will be rolled out, but their influence isn’t as great as they would like.

 Forced to live in adjoining motel rooms, the family of four – including grown-up spoilt children David and Alexis – have to make the best of a bad situation.
 A nightmare for them to live through, a delight for us to watch.